kerrycheng99/eMyStudy/README.md

 # eMyStudy
 Primary school student’s study data.
-Including Chinese, Maths, English, For own use.
+Including Chinese, Maths and English, For own use.